 Consultation on an Openness Agreement on Animal Research

-The New Zealand Board of the Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART), a Committee of the Royal Society Te Apārangi, is now supporting the development of an Openness Agreement on Animal Research for New Zealand.
-A draft version of the Agreement is out for consultation.
-If you would like to comment on the draft, please email email@example.com for a copy, provide comments and feedback on the draft by Friday 5 February 2021.
+The New Zealand Board of the Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART), a Committee of the Royal Society Te Apārangi, has supported the development of an Openness Agreement on Animal Research for New Zealand.
+A draft version of the Agreement went out for consultation in 2020/21.

 New Zealand has long been committed to maintaining and improving high standards of animal welfare as well as undertaking world-leading research and teaching using animals.
 Those involved in research have an obligation to demonstrate and promote these values, and in order to be seen as trustworthy they must be open, transparent, and accountable for the research and teaching that they conduct, fund or support, including when the high standards they strive for are not achieved.
 Doing more to communicate the context in which animal research and teaching takes place, the work that organisations undertake to incorporate the 3Rs (the Replacement, Refinement and Reduction of animals), the regulations that govern this research, and the systems that are in place to report and rectify poor practice is key.